Have you been told that you ‘see too much’, ‘hear too much’, ‘think too much’, ‘feel too much’?

 - Losing touch with your intuition and disconnecting from spirituality.

-- Writer/ Artist’s block; Feeling stuck and unable to reach your full potential.
+- Writer/ Artist’s block: Feeling stuck and unable to reach your full potential.

-The Wounds of Being ‘Too Much’ – The Shattered Light of the Gifted Child
+The Wounds of Being ‘Too Much’

-You, the gifted child, came into the world with such vitality and joy — you see the world through kaleidoscopic lenses, every color and shape a wonder to behold.
+The intense child came into the world with such vitality and joy — you see the world through kaleidoscopic lenses, every color and shape a wonder to behold.

 Your mind is a maze of endless possibilities, and your heart beats with passion and intensity.